Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \section{Proposed Algorithm}

-In this section, we first clarify the motivation for using DRL to solve CSEMOP.
-Subsequently, we reformulate the CSEMOP as an MDP.
+In this section, we first present the motivation behind the adoption of DRL, followed by a transformation of the considered problem into an MDP formulation.
 Next, we present the core principles of the conventional DDPG algorithm and the improved factors.
-Finally, we show the proposed GDMDDPG algorithm and analyze the computation complexity.
+Finally, we show the proposed GDMDDPG algorithm and analyze it.